 WHAT IS DORMANT COMPANY

 The concept of Dormant Company is introduced under section 455 of the Companies Act, 2013 read with The Companies (Miscellaneous) Rules, 2014 and came into effect from 1st April, 2014.
-Basically, it’s the status of company which is becomes dormant.
+Basically, it’s the status of company which is

 Dormant company in general means temporarily inactive.
-As per provision of Companies Act, 2013 any company can apply for dormant status of the company by making application to Registrar, if it fulfils the required conditions.
+As per provision of Companies Act, 2013 any company can apply for dormant status of the company by making application to Registrar, if it fulfills the required conditions.

 - A company can be incorporated to hold assets & intellectual properties as a dormant Company.